Specialist E4 Carrie Beavers, United States Army

 Beavers was dealing with the financial and emotional challenges that many Veterans face and was looking for other ways to help herself and her fellow Veterans.
 Recently, Beavers decided to strike out on her own and created Soldier Girl Coffee Company.
 In so doing, Beavers has not only improved her own situation but helped other Veterans avoid depression and suicide and find more productive paths forward.

 What does your company do?

 Soldier Girl Coffee Companies mission is to serve Americans the best coffee experience, use business to offer natural alternatives to Veterans with PTSD.
-To inspire veterans through Brand Ambassador program to get out of isolation and reconnect with other Veterans.
-Round up donation of sales donated to Veteran Non Profits that take action to get the veteran out of isolation, and connected with other veterans for the camaraderie through outdoor programs.
+To inspire veterans through the Brand Ambassador program to get out of isolation and reconnect with other Veterans.
+Round up donation of sales donated to Veteran Non-Profits that take action to get the veteran out of isolation, and connect with other veterans for the camaraderie through outdoor programs.
 I believe these programs help with Veteran Suicide Prevention.

 How has your military life educated and influenced your business life?